 Learning Center

-Should direct quotes be included in summary writing?
+Avoid direct quotes in summary writing

 march 10, 2020